 - Even the most stubborn refusing-to-learn-code netadmin out there could accomplish this!

 I’m sure there’s some experienced network automaters out there who’ve had their eyeballs burn looking at that massive triple-quote string.
 Again, today’s use of python was absolutely not the most efficient, we could have done just about everything within a python script itself, sending our config direct to the network devices via Netmiko.
-But using Netmiko, splitlines, importing the csv module, etc. takes more than 15 minutes of python knowledge!
+But using Netmiko, doing a for loop, ranges, string concatenation, etc. takes more than 15 minutes of python knowledge!

 You’ve reached the end of the post!
 Click here to go back to the list of all Homelab posts.